warsier/whisper/README.md

 	$ cd whisper
 	$ ./script.py -b -w all
 ~~~
-Please refer to the original document for further details.
+Please refer to the following original document for further details.

+## WHISPER 1.0

 **WHISPER**, or **Wisconsin-HPL Suite for Persistence** is a comprehensive benchmark